-REFERENDUM ON INTERNATIONAL TREATIES At the Swiss national level, all international treaties which are of unlimited duration and which may not be terminated, provide for accession to international organisations or introduce a multilateral harmonisation of law are subject to the optional referendum.
+REFERENDUM ON INTERNATIONAL TREATIES [PCR,

+LOR] At the Swiss national level, all international treaties which are of unlimited duration and which may not be terminated, provide for accession to international organisations or introduce a multilateral harmonisation of law are subject to the optional referendum.
 Accession to organisations for collective security or to supranational communities is subject to mandatory referendum.
 Most cantons also have a special referendum dealing with sovereign treaties with other cantons or foreign states.
 In both the federal and cantonal cases, it is not the treaty as such which is subject to referendum, but parliament's agreement to the treaty.

-REFERENDUM ON PUBLIC EXPENDITURE cf. Finance referendum
+REFERENDUM ON PUBLIC EXPENDITURE [PCR] see Finance referendum.